latchbio/latch/docs/task_dependencies.md

 ## Task Dependencies

-Within a task, nearly anything available in Python can be achieved. ==manske: These next 2+ sentences confuse me ->== Often times, users wish to use command line tools, conda packages, or libraries from a task, using the task as a wrapper for the meat of their program.
-These goals are entirely achieveable through the python `subprocess` module.
+Within a task, nearly anything available in Python can be achieved.
+Often times task are used as wrapper for the meat of their program (command line tools, conda packages, or libraries).

-==To bring these dependecieis in...== However, there is the question ==why is there this question?== of getting these tools into the task execution environment.
-To this end, we offer two options.
+To bring in these dependecieis to the task execution environment, we offer two options.
 The easier one is to write a `requirements.txt` and pass it into `latch register`.
 Using this option, the docker image in which your task executes will install these dependencies, allowing you to call any of these packages from within your task.
-Of course, this assumes that the tools you need to write your task are available in pypi. ==What's the second option??==
+This assumes that the tools you need to write your task are available in pypi.

-In the common case where you need to, say install miniconda and setup a custom conda environment, you can pass in a Dockerfile which creates said execution environment.
-Said Dockerfile will be chained using the `FROM` command with our Flyte default dockerfile holding our dependencies, and viola, you have everything you need to execute your task.
-Below is an example of such a Dockerfile in the conda and local packages case: ==I might just be r------- but this is confusing explanation==
+More expressively, you can pass in a Dockerfile to explicitly create your execution environment.
+This solution covers most cases where you need to download and install non-python dependencies, say install miniconda and setup a custom conda environment.
+The Dockerfile will be chained using the `FROM` command with our Flyte default Dockerfile holding our dependencies, and viola, you have everything you need to execute your task.
+Below is an example of such a Dockerfile in the conda and linux packages case:

 ```
 FROM python:3.10.2-buster